Kingman Brewster Jr.: Early life

 In 1923, when he was four, his parents separated and later divorced.
-He and his surviving sister, Mary, were raised by their mother first in Springfield, Massachusetts and later in Cambridge, Massachusetts.
+Brewster and his surviving sister, Mary, were raised by their mother first in Springfield, Massachusetts, and later in Cambridge, Massachusetts.
 His mother was a firm influence but never overbearing.
 One of Brewster's friends characterized her as "one of those people whose presence you always felt when she was in the room."
 Another friend remembered that "she knew poetry, she knew music, she knew art, she knew architecture, and believe me, she knew Kingman."

 Brewster wrote that his mother was a "marvelously speculative and philosophical type," a "free-thinking spirit... given to far-out enthusiasms and delighting in sprightly arguments with her more intellectually-conventional friends.

 His mother remarried in 1932 to Edward Ballantine, a music professor at Harvard University and composer she had known since childhood.
 Ballantine had no children of his own and was not interested in a parental role.
 Brewster's uncle, Arthur Besse, stepped into the role of surrogate father.

 Marriage and family

-In 1942, while serving in the armed services, Brewster married Mary Louise Phillips in Jacksonville, Florida.
-Phillips was born August 30, 1920 in Providence, Rhode Island, the daughter of Mary and Eugene James Phillips, (he was a 1905 graduate of Yale College, and a 1907 graduate of Yale Law School).
+In 1942, while serving in the armed forces, Brewster married Mary Louise Phillips in Jacksonville, Florida.
+Phillips was born August 30, 1920, in Providence, Rhode Island, the daughter of Mary and Eugene James Phillips (he was a 1905 graduate of Yale College, and a 1907 graduate of Yale Law School).
 She graduated in 1939 from the Wheeler School and attended but did not graduate from Vassar College.
-She died on April 14, 2004 at her home in Combe, Berkshire, England, at 83.
+She died on April 14, 2004, at her home in Combe, Berkshire, England, at 83.
 She was buried next to her husband in the Grove Street Cemetery.

 Brewster and his wife had five children.
 Their granddaughter is actress Jordana Brewster.
 His first cousin was Janet Huntington Brewster (September 18, 1910 –December 18, 1998) who was an American philanthropist, writer, radio broadcaster, and relief worker during World War II in London.
 She was married to Edward R. Murrow (April 25, 1908 – April 27, 1965) who was an American broadcast journalist.
 His uncle, Stanley King, (May 11, 1883 – April 28, 1951) was the eleventh president of Amherst College, from 1932 to 1946.